 We can trust He will send the Dread of the LORD when we need a jolt, when we are in danger of submitting again to the enemy’s schemes to enslave us.

-May He move us by His mercy to remember Whose we are and Who our great God is, that we would grow in the fear of the LORD.
+Thanksgiving is a day set aside to intentionally remember and give thanks for the blessings we have received from our great and gracious God.
+Today, let us ask Him to move us by His mercy to remember Whose we are and Who our great God is, that we would grow in the fear of the LORD, and in sincere and holy gratitude and thanksgiving.

 And His mercy is upon generation after generation